srinandan/DevJam/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 **Objectives**

-In this lab you will get familiar with the Apigee Edge Management UI by creating a simple passthrough facade to the GET API for the ‘hotels’ data collection in API BaaS.
+In this lab you will get familiar with the Apigee Edge Management UI by creating a simple passthrough facade to the GET API for the **hotels** data collection in API BaaS.
 After creating the facade you will also learn how to deploy and undeploy a proxy.
 Finally you will also learn how to use the Trace capabilities in the Management UI.